ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 authorized target and encapsulates the packets in the Binding Datagram Payload format, specifying the IP and port of the target and forwards it to the client.
-When the client or proxy send a COMPRESSION_ASSIGN capsule, the proxy or client respectively either register a mapping from Context ID to the provided target and port and echo back the capsule or reject.
+When an endpoint receives a COMPRESSION_ASSIGN capsule, it either registers a mapping from Context ID to the provided target and port and echo back the capsule or reject.
 If the IP length was 0, the Context ID can be used by either party to send uncompressed payloads and the proxy reads the IP, port information per  packet, as opposed to doing a